kalbfled/kalbfled.github.io/casting.md

 ### Role 3: Lacy (woman 18-25)

+**This part has been cast.**

 Lacy is a thrift store employee with whom Scabs is infatuated.
 This is a bit part for which you just need to smile and say, "Hi."
 We will film Lacy's scene indoors at a mutually convenient time.

-#### How to audition
+#### ~~How to audition~~

-Please send us a link to a recent, public (not behind a login) image of yourself wearing something appropriate for a woman working behind a cash register, and also tell us about any acting experience you have.
-Alternatively, record a brief video to introduce yourself.
+~~Please send us a link to a recent, public (not behind a login) image of yourself wearing something appropriate for a woman working behind a cash register, and also tell us about any acting experience you have.
+Alternatively, record a brief video to introduce yourself.~~

-We're hoping to meet somebody ready to go in the future, when we have a more prominent female role to offer.
+~~We're hoping to meet somebody ready to go in the future, when we have a more prominent female role to offer.~~